-The Credit Union uses different risk management processes to manage liquidity risk.
-The acceptable amount of risk is defined by policies approved by the board and monitored by the Board of Directors.
+The Credit Union uses various risk management processes to manage liquidity risk.
+The acceptable amount of risk is defined by policies monitored by management and reported to the Board of Directors.

 The assessment of the Credit Union's liquidity position reflects management's estimates, assumptions and judgment pertaining to current and prospective specific and market conditions and the related behaviour of its members and counterparties.